raphaelfloresca/backend-test/README.md

 Run `npm run start:dev` to start the development server.
 Once started, GraphQL Playground is accessible at `http://localhost:3000/graphql`.

+### If you run into any package resolution problems:

+Use `nvm` and the `latest` version to ensure that this works as expected.
+A Docker image will be the next step.

 ## Querying exercise, circuits, and mappings

 ### Query all